Let's find ways to Flourish!

 Keep these devices out of the landfill!

 Sending your electronic waste to the landfill can cause serious environmental harm.
-Most electronic devices contain toxic heavy...
+Most electronic devices contain toxic heavy metals such...

 So many of the so-called sustainable living ideas and suggestions really only scratch the surface.
 They are superficial ideas that only slightly stall the inevitable linear model of resource extraction - material goods - waste.
 Even the feel-good efforts of making fleece jackets out of recycled pop bottles only slightly delays that plastic's inevitable fate of becoming waste and ending up in the landfill.